gravitational/teleport/docs/4.3/kubernetes_ssh.md

   # create the 'kubernetes' section and set 'enabled' to 'yes':
   kubernetes:
     enabled: yes
+    # The address for the proxy process to accept k8s requests.
+    listen_addr: 0.0.0.0:3026
+    # The address used by the clients after tsh login.
+If you run a load balancer
+    # in front of this proxy, use the address of that balancer here.
+Otherwise,
+    # use the address of the host running this proxy.
     public_addr: [teleport.example.com:3026]
-    listen_addr: 0.0.0.0:3026
     kubeconfig_file: /path/to/.kube/config
 ```

 ![teleport-ssh-kubernetes-integration](img/teleport-kubernetes-outside.svg)

-To retrieve the Kubernetes credentials for the Teleport proxy service, you have to authenticate against your Kubernetes
+To retrieve the Kubernetes credentials for the Teleport proxy service, you have to
-cluster directly then copy the file to `/path/to/.kube/config` on the Teleport proxy server.
+authenticate against your Kubernetes cluster directly then copy the file to `/path/to/.kube/config`
+ on the Teleport proxy server.

 !!! tip "Google Cloud - GKE Users"